decentralized-identity/sidetree/docs/protocol.md

 An update operation to a document contains only the changes from the previous version of the document.
 Create and recover operations require a full document state of the DID as input.

 ## Sidetree DID Unique Suffix
 A Sidetree _DID unique suffix_ is the globally unique portion of a DID.

+e.g. The DID unique suffix of `did:sidetree:abc` would be `abc`.

-It is computed deterministically from the following data (_suffix data_) supplied in a create operation request:
+The DID unique suffix is computed deterministically by hashing, then encoding the (_suffix data_) supplied in a create operation request.
+The suffix data contains:

+1. Hash of the initial document.
 1. Recovery key.
-1. Document hash.
 1. Hash of one-time password for recovery.

-A requester can deterministically compute the DID before the create operation is anchored on the blockchain.
+As a result, a requester can deterministically compute the DID before the create operation is requested and anchored on the blockchain.

 See [DID Create API](#DID-Creation) section for detail on how to construct a create operation request.